ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ruby-tracker/Ruby-Tracker.md

 <a name="context-arg" />
 #### 4.1.2 Optional context argument

 Each `track_XXX` method has `context` as its penultimate optional parameter.
-This is for an optional array of [self-describing custom context JSONs][self-describing-jsons] attached to the event.
+This is for an optional nonempty array of [self-describing custom context JSONs][self-describing-jsons] attached to the event.
 Each element of the `context` argument should be a hash whose keys are "schema", containing a pointer to the JSON schema against which the context will be validated, and "data", containing the context data itself.
 The "data" field should contain a flat hash of key-value pairs.

+**Important:**
-**Important:** Even if only one custom context is being attached to an event, it still needs to be wrapped in an array.
+* Even if only one custom context is being attached to an event, it still needs to be wrapped in an array.
+* If you do provide the argument it shouldn't be an empty array.
+Pass in `nil` instead of an empty array.
+Otherwise the context will fail validation.

 For example, an array containing two custom contexts relating to the event of a movie poster being viewed: